 The emulator runs as a virtual machine on VirtualBox and supports host platforms including Ubuntu Linux, macOS, and Windows.

-The VirtualBox-based emulator is supported by webOS OSE build #87 or higher (included in the 2019 6th release).
+The VirtualBox-based emulator is supported by webOS OSE 1.10.0 or higher.

 webOS OSE emulator requires VirtualBox version 6.0 or higher, which can be installed on 64-bit host platforms only.